Extra Values - People¶

 Extra Values display in the following places on a person’s record:

-2. Profile > Extra Values tab - click Adhoc Values to display those
+Profile > Extra Values tab - click Show Adhoc Values to display those

 The blue Toolbar that displays when viewing a list of people (or an individual person) has the option to download the Extra Value Excel export.

-If you want a report showing all Extra Values with data and the showing the date the EV was added, you can add a custom SQL Report to your database using the instructions in the following help article.
+If you want a report showing all Extra Values with data and also show the date the EV was added, you can add a custom SQL Report to your database using the instructions in the following help article.

 TouchPoint has some special Extra Values that have specific functions.
 These Extra Values can be added to your database if you choose:

-• EnvelopeNumber Extra Value - if you do not upload a file with the People ID# you can an an extra value to use when posting contributions
+EnvelopeNumber Extra Value - if you do not upload a file with the People ID# you can add an extra value to use when posting contributions

-• Deposit - you can waive or lower the deposit amount required for an individual for an online registration by using a special Ad Hoc Extra Value that includes the Involvement ID # for the Involvement and the amount of the deposit.
+Deposit - you can waive or lower the deposit amount required for an individual for an online registration by using a special Ad Hoc Extra Value that includes the Involvement ID # for the Involvement and the amount of the deposit.
+This only applies to Join Involvements but not Registration Forms.

 Go to a people record, Profile > Extra Values tab.